BhuwanChandra/UI-Gradients/README.md

 ## These are the linear color gradients created using HTML, CSS and JavaScript

-> These are the random linear gradients for UIs
+> These are the random linear gradients for UIs <br>
 > Just click code button to get the code of linear gradient

 ![Thaimbail](./img2.JPG)